WorldObservationLog/reddit-place-script-2023/README.md

 # NOTICE!

+## Help wanted!

+I already have no effort to maintain the script.
+Welcome to contribute codes.

+**Because the maintainer's timezone is UTC+8, issues will usually not be resolved in time.**

+## Existing Bugs

+- Same color checking is not work
+- Multiple workers will place pixels in one coords

+## About shadow banning

 Reddit has added shadow banning mechanism.
 It performs that the coords where succeed placed an pixel (no matter placed by script or mannuly) is actually not placed from the perspective of other accounts.

 Using an account to observe the actual situation is necessary.
 Don't run many accounts in one ip.
 Using tor will also caused the shadow banning.
 Maybe US ip can reduce the possibility of banning.

 It's not a bug.
 Please DO NOT feedback it.

-**Because the maintainer's timezone is UTC+8, issues will usually not be resolved in time.**

 # Thanks to everyone who contributed! r/place is now over!
 <a href="https://github.com/rdeepak2002/reddit-place-script-2022/graphs/contributors">